 Over 100 Majors, Minors, and Academic Programs

-Milligan is one of the South's premier Christian liberal arts colleges.
+Milligan is one of the South's premier Christian liberal arts universities.
 Our faculty are among the best in their fields, and our academic programs are lauded by accrediting agencies and national organizations.
-The college offers more than 100 majors, minors, pre-professional degrees, and concentrations in a variety of fields, along with graduate and adult degree completion programs.
+The university offers more than 100 majors, minors, pre-professional degrees, and concentrations in a variety of fields, along with graduate and adult degree completion programs.

 The term "liberal arts" is a way of describing a broad education that seeks to prepare students to think, to inquire, and to analyze.
 At Milligan, a unique interdisciplinary Humanities Program lays a common foundation for learning, as students learn about the historical, philosophical, literary, and artistic basis of our modern society.
 Learning from a liberal arts perspective prepares students for an ever-changing world.